 Bread Street Kitchen and Bar

-Chef and TV personality Gordon Ramsay’s first restaurant in Edinburgh, Bread Street Kitchen and Bar opened in November 2021.
+Chef and TV personality Gordon Ramsay’s first restaurant in Edinburgh, Bread Street Kitchen & Bar is located on St Andrew Square.

 Grand and opulent, The Dome is a favourite with locals and visitors alike.